Martin Ndeto, Blockchain Engineer

 Research

-I work on specifications across interoperability, identity, and agent systems, mapping constraints and publishing practical implementations.
+I work on specifications across the ethereum ecosystem spanning across interoperability, identity, and agent systems, then publish practical implementations.

 Engineering